Convention and Competition

 -Positive attitude and hard work ethic

--The styles of jazz, hip hop and tap are emphasized because these are the genres highlighted in our video.
+-The styles of jazz, hip hop, contemporary and tap are emphasized because these are the genres that will be highlighted in our 2023 video.
 Dream Team members are also ambassadors of our company and the faculty will look for students who are welcoming to others and courteous/encouraging in class.

 General Competition Guidelines: